sleiendecker/waltscience.github.io/_posts/2020-7-24-ecosentiment.md

 time: 3 minute read
 title: Is sentiment among academic job seekers in ecology changing?
 ---
 If you have ever been on the academic job market, you know how demoralizing it is.
-If you haven't had the pleasure, I can paint you a quick picture for you in two steps:
+If you haven't had the pleasure, I can paint you a quick picture in two steps:

  1. Imagine summarizing your life's work in 50+ unique ways each year in the hope that you are good enough in every possible way to get an interview at *any* school that might remotely seem a good fit for your work.